brnco/avmpi_scripts/README.md

 # Installation

-1. Clone the repo to anywhere on your machine
+## Clone the repo to anywhere on your machine

---I suggest `/home/your_username/code/` as the parent directory, so the local path to this repo would be `/home/your_username/code/avmpi_scripts`
+I suggest `/home/your_username/code/` as the parent directory, so the local path to this repo would be `/home/your_username/code/avmpi_scripts`

-2. Set up Virtual Environment
+## Set up Virtual Environment

 In order to protect your system's version of Python and any various packages it utilizes, we need to create our own separate Python environment in this repo.